mpanighetti/dnd5e-spells/spell-options/reincarnate.md

 | 4  |  Hill Giant Goliath  |
 | 5  | Stone Giant Goliath  |
 | 6  | Storm Giant Goliath  |

-[^🧌]: The Giant Ancestry option was added in the _2024 Player's Handbook_.
-In terms of species traits, a Stone Giant Goliath is equivalent to a Goliath in _Mordenkainen Presents: Monsters of the Multiverse_.

 ### Gith
 | d2| Ancestry  |